alexanderpavlovets/webdriveriobasics/README.md

 * mine: write some tests
 * + seleneium standalone - dosc/change/install - set own server
 * + selenium grid
+* + Docker - selenium grid
+* + Docker compose
+* + Add resourses to docker - it is really slow when 2 browsers are run with docker-grid.
+By default containers use (inf) - whatever they need

 #Questions: